How a Great Website Accomplishes Your Organizational Goals

 The answer is three-fold: beautiful design, meaningful and high-quality content, and it works as expected.
 You need all of these elements to turn a website visitor into a customer, donor, or subscriber.

-First, let’s talk about design.
+First, let’s talk about website design.

 People want to look at pretty websites.
 Period.
 If your website isn’t pretty, people will leave your website and whatever you intended to do with your website- sell more, attract donors, provide a service- will simply not happen.